 - restore native plant species at your school or home

-- buy and use a kit for testing water quality
+- use a kit for testing water quality

 - use the NatureWatch/iNaturalist smartphone app to photograph and identify living things near you